 At the Koh Samui Aquarium & Tiger Show, you can get up close to an array of marine life, colourful birds, and exotic wildlife – all in one place.
 This family-oriented attraction certainly has enough to keep children entertained on an outing.
 The aquarium features mostly marine life native to the Gulf of Thailand.
 Its series of large tanks are filled with a range of marine life including sharks, manta rays, catfish, and many kinds of tropical fish.
 At the zoo, the main attractions are the Bengal tigers and leopards, which provide some thrilling displays of strength and agility in the daily live shows.

 Although not exactly in Koh Samui, the Ang Thong National Marine Park is well worth the effort to include in your stay, with some of the most unusual and spectacular scenery you will find on your Thailand vacation.
-It is an archipelago of 42 islands situated 28 kilometres/17 miles from Koh Samui in the Gulf of Thailand and reached by government–approved only boats.
-It consists of towering limestone mountains, thick jungle, white sand beaches, fertile mangrove forests, waterfalls, and hidden coves and lakes.
+It is an archipelago of 42 islands situated 28 kilometres/17 miles from Koh Samui in the Gulf of Thailand and reached by government-approved only boats.
+It consists of towering limestone mountains, thick jungle, white-sand beaches, fertile mangrove forests, waterfalls, and hidden coves and lakes.
 Snorkelling, hiking, sea kayaking, diving, sailing, or simply relaxing on one of its idyllic beaches are the main activities to enjoy here.
 With a limited amount of time, it makes sense to head to Koh Mae (Mother Island), which has a stunning beach and an inland saltwater lagoon called Emerald Lake.
-A popular climb up pathways and a wooden staircase takes you to the peak of a nearby mountain where you get the full view of the sea below.
+A popular climb-up pathway and a wooden staircase take you to the peak of a nearby mountain where you get a full view of the sea below.